Mobilize (company)

 Mobilize is an American technology platform and network that allows volunteers to sign up for events such as rallies, virtual meetings, canvassing, phone banking, and get out the vote.
 Founded in May 2017 by Allen Kramer and Alfred Johnson, the platform is used by Democratic Party candidates, progressive organizations, and non-profits to recruit and mobilize volunteers.

-First used during the 2017 Virginia House of Delegates elections, the platform has expanded its user base to include more than 4 million volunteers.
-Most of the candidates in the 2020 Democratic Party presidential primaries used the platform, including Joe Biden who continued to use the platform until his election in the 2020 U.S. presidential race.
-In late November 2020, Mobilize was acquired by EveryAction, the parent company of NGP VAN.
+In November 2020, Mobilize was acquired by EveryAction, the parent company of NGP VAN.
+In November 2021 Apax Partners acquired NGP VAN in a $2 billion deal.

 History

+2017-2020

 Mobilize was founded as MobilizeAmerica in May 2017 by Allen Kramer and Alfred Johnson.
 Kramer previously worked for Bain & Company and on the Hillary Clinton 2016 presidential campaign.
 Johnson previously worked in the financial technology sector after working on the Barack Obama 2008 presidential campaign and joining the Obama administration.
 Until the company's acquisition in 2021, Kramer served as president of the company, and Johnson as CEO.

 MobilizeAmerica allows volunteers to sign up for political campaign events such as canvassing, door-knocking, phone banking and get out the vote.
 It started with seed funding from Higher Ground Labs, a progressive technology accelerator based in Chicago and chaired by Ron Klain.
 Kramer and Johnson recruited a team of engineers and organizers to create the platform, and first launched with Democratic Party campaigns in the 2017 Virginia House of Delegates elections.
 Ten out of the eleven candidates for the Virginia House of Delegates who used the platform in 2017 won their elections with the Democratic Party gaining a new majority in the legislature.

 The platform was next used by the successful campaign to elect Conor Lamb from Pennsylvania to the House of Representatives in a special election, and Mobilize quickly spread after that.
 Several political groups also began using the platform including MoveOn, Swing Left and Indivisible.
 In the 2018 election cycle, Democratic Party candidates from all levels of government used the Mobilize platform to manage volunteer work.
 By November 2018, Mobilize was serving 515 campaigns and more than 640 organizations, including the Democratic Congressional Campaign Committee.